The Best Dog Treats

 Of all the treat types on the market, “biscuits” are the most common.
 These treats are baked up like human cookies and need binding agents (like grains) to help them set up and stay fresh in the bag.
 In general, our test dogs didn’t like baked treats as much as our other top picks — and we were also less impressed with this category, thanks to its reliance on starchy ingredients like grains and potatoes.

-Dry dog treats don’t actually help clean your dog’s teeth.
+Dry dog treats don’t clean your dog’s teeth.
 You may have heard that eating dry food or baked treats can help clean a dog’s teeth due to the additional chewing action and friction.
 It turns out this is simply a myth.
 Research shows that dry food is no replacement for regularly brushing your dog’s teeth.

 That said, individual tastes vary.
 If your dog loves crunchy biscuits, Canidae offers a convenient size, and the most respectable ingredient list we could find.
-Case notes that with any biscuit, “I look for a named animal protein source first,” and Canidae fits the bill, featuring salmon first.
+Case notes that with any biscuit, “I look for a named animal protein source first,” and Canidae fits the bill, featuring salmon.
 One of its binders is also sweet potato, which is more nutrient-dense than many of the fillers we encountered.

-We also preferred Canidae’s form factor.
+We preferred Canidae’s form factor, too.
 Some of the baked treats we tried, like the Blue Buffalo Biscuits, were so large that they looked like cookies for humans, and there was no easy way to break them into smaller pieces without making a mess.
 The Canidae biscuits are designed to be snapped in half for portion control.
 Canidae’s salmon formula does have a slightly fishy smell, but your dog will count that as a plus.
 For $5, you get an 11-ounce bag.

 Other Dog Treats to Consider